 Commercial Defog Products — Surfactants like McNett Sea Gold, and McNett Sea Drops can be used.
 Both approaches work equally well but require different application methods so it's mostly a matter of personal preference.

-Caution: – Under no circumstances should you spit in a mask and then rinse it in the rinse bucket of a dive boat!
+Caution: Rinse Bucket – Under no circumstances should you spit in a diving/snorkelling mask and then rinse it in the rinse bucket of a dive boat!
 This is an almost certain way to spread viruses!
 The rinse bucket on a charter dive boat should be reserved exclusively for those using commercial defog, or the dive boat's preferred defog solutions.
 All it takes is one sick person spitting in a mask and briefly dunking it in the rinse bucket to contaminate the bucket.
 We avoid this by rinsing our masks in seawater (works fine), fresh water from the shower hose if there is one, or even bottled water as a last resort.

 Baby Shampoo – Another do it yourself pre-dive solution is baby shampoo.
 Baby shampoo can be used just like commercial defogging solutions.
 Many divers carry a bottle of 50/50 watered-down baby shampoo with their dive gear.
 A few drops rubbed into the lens and then briefly rinsed out just before the dive will keep a mask from fogging.
 We know people who prefer to apply baby shampoo neat onto the inside of the mask lens when the mask is dry just before putting it away for storage.
 Then you just give it a quick rinse before you dive.
 Baby shampoo is preferable to standard shampoo, as it is generally hypo-allergenic, less irritating to eyes, and biodegradable.
-Baby shampoo smells good, too.
+Baby shampoo usually smells good, too.

 Still having problems keeping your mask unfogged?
 Then exhale through your mouth only.
 If you breathe out through your nose, warm moist air comes into contact with the colder mask lens.
 This results in fogging.
 We are all primarily nose breathers and some divers find not exhaling through their nose difficult.
-Often divers who complain about their mask always fogging up are nose beathing.
+Often divers who complain about their mask always fogging up are nose breathing.

 For a large range of Masks for all conditions visit the Masks section in the The Scuba Doctor Dive Shop.
 There you'll find a wide range of mask types, plus mask accessories.